 For the perfect memento of your visit, browse the lodge gift shop featuring a large selection of Kentucky handcrafts and souvenirs.

 The ten hiking trails range from one-half mile to seven-and-one-half miles.
 Trail maps are available at the Hemlock Lodge.

 Due to it's Nature Preserve status, dogs are not allowed on hiking trails on this park.
 However, the Whittleton Trail (managed by the U.S. Forest Service) is pet friendly and can be accessed via the Park’s Whittleton Campground.

 Kayak rentals available Memorial Day through Labor Day.

 Test your putting skills on the 18-hole miniature golf course.
-Open weekends, Memorial Day through Labor Day.
+Open weekends, Memorial Day through October.
 Fee charged per round.

 The watercraft rental dock is a short walk away from the pool complex, along a newly landscaped path.
 Pedal Boats are available for rental.
 Explore up and down Hoedown Island Lake.

 Four picnic shelters with rest rooms, tables, grills, and a playground are located throughout the park.
 Shelters available for rental up to one year in advance.

 For a more relaxing climb to natural bridge, enjoy a ride on the sky lift.
 The ascent begins one-half mile from the park entrance and ends within 600 feet of Natural Bridge.
 Open daily first weekend of April through the last weekend in October.
 Fee charged.

 The pool complex is tucked between the lake and the cliff beneath Hemlock Lodge.
 The complex includes a spacious stone bathhouse, and a zero-depth (one can enter pool without steps) pool that holds 80,000 gallons of water.
 The main pool has a "river" theme with directional water jets and floor bubblers.
 Next to the main pool is a new fenced wading pool with floor bubbles and fountain.